ABOUT THE SUMMIT

 3:00-4:15 PANEL SESSIONS

-A: Response Time: Advocacy for the Community in a Period of Uncertainty- Experts and advocates immersed in such critical issues as immigration, healthcare and elder care will discuss the current needs of the community and how new and proposed legislation could impact Korean Americans.
+A: Response Time: Advocacy for the Community in a Period of Uncertainty (Room 802) – Experts and advocates immersed in such critical issues as immigration, healthcare and elder care will discuss the current needs of the community and how new and proposed legislation could impact Korean Americans.
 How can we advocate for the best possible outcomes for our community?

 - Moderator: Isabel Guerrero, Co-Founder, Imago Global Grassroots

-- Speakers: Andy Moon, Co-Founder and CEO, SunFarmer; Vincent Jeong, Senior Associate, McKinsey & Company; Raymond John, Co-Founder and CEO, 12+
+- Speakers: Andy Moon, Co-Founder and CEO, SunFarmer; Vince Jeong, Senior Associate, McKinsey & Company; Raymond John, Co-Founder and CEO, 12+

 4:30-5:45 GIVING WORKSHOPS

-- Speakers: Myung J. Lee, Executive Director, Cities of Service; Linda Lee, Executive Director, Korean Community Services
+- Speakers: Myung J. Lee, Executive Director, Cities of Service; Linda Lee, Executive Director, Korean Community Services; Kevin Chang, Enterprise Partnerships, Uber for Business

 - Facilitator: Brennan Gang, Deputy Director and Director of Programs, KACF